markharrison/doc-platform-engineering/docs/04-tooling.md

 - **Automation**: Streamlines repetitive tasks, reduces manual errors, and accelerates software delivery through Continuous Integration/Continuous Deployment (CI/CD) pipelines that automate build, testing, and deployment of code changes for rapid and reliable releases.

-- **Monitoring and Observability Tools**: Essential for tracking health, performance, and availability of applications and infrastructure components, with log aggregation tools centralizing and analyzing logs for troubleshooting and debugging.
+- **Monitoring and Observability Tools**: Essential for tracking health, performance, and availability of applications and infrastructure components, with log aggregation tools centralizing and analysing logs for troubleshooting and debugging.

 - **Identity and Access Management**: Crucial for managing user access permissions, authentication, and authorization to platform resources.